Mayors' Institute on City Design

 The MICD Just City Mayoral Fellowship is an intensive, semester-long program with a significant time commitment required.

-• 1.5-day kickoff event (in-person, mayors)
+• 1.5-day kickoff event (in-person in early February, mayors)

 • Biweekly 90-minute meetings (virtual)